Marker Logo

 According to the advertisement that appeared in the The Rand District News on 7 June 1922.
 S. Z. Morgan was the proprietor of the Randsburg Bakery at that time.

-Erected 1995 by Randsburg Museum.
+Erected 1995 by Rand Desert Museum.

 Topics.
 This historical marker is listed in these topic lists: Industry & CommerceNotable Buildings.
 A significant historical year for this entry is 1865.

 Location.
 35° 22.084′ N, 117° 39.357′ W. Marker is in Randsburg, California, in Kern County.
-Marker is on Butte Avenue, on the right when traveling north.
+It is on Butte Avenue, on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: 165 Butte Avenue, Randsburg CA 93554, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Randsburg Drug Store (within shouting distance of this marker); D.T.
-Jones - Dry Goods (within shouting distance of this marker); Whitehouse Saloon (within shouting distance of this marker); Rand Mining District
+At least 8 other markers are within walking distance of this marker: A different marker also named The Joint (here, next to this marker); Randsburg Drug Store (within shouting distance of this marker); D.T.
+Jones Dry Goods (within shouting distance of this marker); White House Saloon (within shouting

-The Joint Marker just above the bench. image.
+The Joint Marker - just above the bench. image.
 Click for full size.

-Photographed By Denise Boose, September 6, 2011
+Photographed by Denise Boose, September 6, 2011

-2. The Joint Marker just above the bench.
+2. The Joint Marker - just above the bench.

-(within shouting distance of this marker); The Commercial Hotel (within shouting distance of this marker); Randsburg, California (about 400 feet away, measured in a direct line); The King Solomon Mine (approx. 0.8 miles away); Rand District Community Cemetery (approx. 0.9 miles away).
+distance of this marker); Rand Desert Museum (within shouting distance of this marker); Rand Mining District (within shouting distance of this marker); The Commercial Hotel (within shouting distance of this marker); Randsburg, California (about 400 feet away, measured in a direct line).
 Touch for a list and map of all markers in Randsburg.

-The Joint and Marker image.
+The Joint image.
 Click for full size.

-Photographed By Denise Boose, September 6, 2011
+Photographed by Denise Boose, September 6, 2011

-3. The Joint and Marker
+3. The Joint

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on April 16, 2025.
 It was originally submitted on March 24, 2012, by Denise Boose of Tehachapi, California.
-This page has been viewed 837 times since then and 33 times this year.
+This page has been viewed 1,594 times since then and 59 times this year.
 Photos: 1, 2, 3. submitted on March 24, 2012, by Denise Boose of Tehachapi, California. • Syd Whittle was the editor who published this page.

 m=53853